 Can I take out a home equity line of credit on a Commercial Property?

 Yes, it is possible to get a HELOC on a commercial property, though fewer lenders offer this option compared to residential properties.
 A commercial property HELOC provides access to equity for property improvements, business investments, or expansion.
 Commercial lenders assess the property’s value, income potential, and the borrower’s financial profile.
-Requirements may include a higher minimum credit score, strong debt service coverage ratio (DSCR), and significant equity in the property.
+Requirements may include a higher minimum credit score, strong debt service coverage ratios, and significant equity in the property.

-Posted On December 10, 2024 in Home Equity
+Posted On January 12, 2025 in Home Equity

 Get Mortgage Loan Offers Customized For You Today